Italy with baby or toddler feature image: mom with pram on italian beach

 Sicily is a world of wonders and depending on where you are you can find super child-friendly areas and more challenging ones.

-We are fond of the area near Scopello, that has lovely sandy beaches such as the large one in Castellammare del Golfo, and the area of Siracusa, which is a beautiful, well-served town easy to negotiate with small kids.
+We are fond of the area near Scopello, which has lovely sandy beaches such as the large one in Castellammare del Golfo (great for kids), and the area of Siracusa, which is a beautiful, well-served town easy to negotiate with small kids.

 You can find our recommended itinerary in Sicily here and our tips for visiting Sicily with kids here.